JcaPetri/Apolo-Articles-MySql/README.md

 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
 			  	This table have not unique key because one IDNum can have none, one or more comments.
+			Kafka/RabbitMQ:
+				  The ScopeIDn + GroupIDn + TableIDn combination can be the topic.
 	 		Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.
 					CreatedByIDn		--> The CreatedByIDn is the IDNum of the user who created the record.